Home » Recipes » Desserts » Gluten-Free Cakes » Gluten-Free Dairy-Free Chocolate Pumpkin Cake

 Make Cake

-• Heat oven to 350° F. Grease 2 8-inch cake pans and line with parchment.
+• Heat oven to 350° F. Grease 2 8-inch cake pans and line with parchment paper.

-• In a small bowl whisk together the pumpkin, buttermilk, and vanilla.
+• In a small bowl whisk together the pumpkin, coconut milk, and vanilla.

 • In a medium bowl, sift together the flours, cocoa, baking powder, baking soda, and salt.